 Now you should have your SVN repository server ready for action.
 However I wouldn’t recommend to use it more that for playing with configuration or learning SVN.
 I would highly recommend to seriously think about hosting somewhere outside your PC and the simplest (and cheapest) option is to use a hosted repository provider services.
 You can check the list with various subscriptions from different providers on the home page.
 Review it carefully, check their website and pick the option that fits for your needs.

-One Response to “How to Setup SVN Server on Windows”
+6 Responses to “How to Setup SVN Server on Windows”

 Leave a Reply

 - Is Git bet than SVN?